PossumLover/ArduinoGeigerCounter/README.md

 ## How to set-up

 The CAJOE module can be run from the Arudino 5V supply.
 I have used Pin 2 for the VIN output.
-I will connect the display down the track.
+Outputs total clicks and time since program start to LCD screen to allow for easy calculation of average clicks per minute.